Dr Suela Kellici

 School/Division:Engineering / Chemical and Energy Engineering

-With a degree in Chemistry and PhD in Materials Chemistry from Queen Mary University of London, Dr Kellici is an expert in innovative supercritical fluid technologies and materials.
-She is a materials chemist with a focus on designing and discovering advanced functional nanomaterials using a target-oriented approach and technologies that provide effective solutions for energy, biomedical and environmental applications.
+With a degree in Chemistry and PhD in Materials Chemistry from Queen Mary University of London, Dr Kellici is a highly interdisciplinary materials engineer with a passion in designing advanced functional nanomaterials (utilizing a target-oriented approach and clean technologies) that provide effective solutions to global challenges in the energy, biomedical and environmental applications.